stockphrase/no-silo/content/courses/workshops/search-with-precision.md

 1. You want to examine *fictional portrayals* of Arab-Israeli conflict.
 Create a Boolean search string to search the library catalog with.

 2. Narrow the previous search by examining only fictional portrayals involving Israelis and Palestinians.

-3. Further narrow this by searching for novels that depict the conflict between Israelis and Palestinians that feature suicide attacks.

-4. Find sources that examine Herman Melville's novel *Moby Dick* and the Cold War.
+3. Find sources that examine Herman Melville's novel *Moby Dick* and the Cold War.

-5. You are curious if there is any scholarship on fictional portrayals of pandemic disease.
+4. You are curious if there is any scholarship on fictional portrayals of pandemic disease.
 Try several search strings to get at the answer.

-6. You want to know if certain governments are using the COVID-19 pandemic as an excuse to spy on their citizens.
+5. You want to know if certain governments are using the COVID-19 pandemic as an excuse to spy on their citizens.

-7. You are interested in religious views or responses to pandemics.
+6. You are interested in how the Abrahamic religions depicted pandemic disease in their scriptures.
+What can you find?

 <!---